Monday, September 7, 2015

 El Questro Station

-The grader was working on the access road into ELQ and we sat comfortably on 60 km per hour until we crossed the Pentecost River just near the station township.
+The remaining 24 km until we reached the EL Questro turnoff were quite badly corrugated, much like the road has been since leaving the Kalumburu turnoff.
+The grader was working on the access road into ELQ, and we sat comfortably at 60 km per hour until we crossed the Pentecost River near the station township.

-Distance covered 50.7 km
+Distance covered: 50.7 km

 Saddleback Ridge Lookout: